You Can Do ANYTHING!

 It was a DREAM JOB.
 And my Dad believed in LIVING YOUR DREAM!
 Finding your PASSION IN LIFE and GOING FOR IT!

-Dad had a philosophy: He’d say: “Just be the BEST at what you do and you can’t go wrong.
+Dad had a philosophy: He’d say: “Just be the BEST at what you do and you can’t help but make good.
 There’s always room at the top.”

 Cousin Holly, Lloyd’s daughter, tells her story at Daveland website – pictures